Interview with Chris Wei, Aviva

 As M&A trends shift and insurers seek new capabilities and customer-facing technologies, Aviva plc has been rapidly evolving its M&A strategy to take advantage of the new opportunities emerging in the marketplace.
-Chris Wei of Aviva discusses their strategy and objectives with Gary Reader of KPMG.
+Chris Wei of Aviva discusses Aviva’s strategy and objectives with Gary Reader of KPMG.

 Gary Reader, KPMG’s global head of insurance sat down with Chris Wei, Global Chairman of Aviva Digital and Executive Chairman of Aviva Asia to find out more about how Aviva is evolving its approach to deals.

 Chris Wei: Our stance is changing dramatically.
-For one, the traditional bank/insurance relationship has been fundamentally de-emphasised.
+For one, the traditional bank/insurance relationship has been fundamentally de-emphasized.
 What we are looking for today are relationships that go beyond simply leveraging bank networks to also help drive our vision around digital execution for financial services.
 I don’t think the traditional big M&A distribution deals are going to drive our success in the future, but rather smart investments and partnerships that deliver brilliant customer experiences.

 Gary Reader: Will partnerships be a bigger focus for Aviva moving forward?